Updated August 19, 2023

 - Click on Close Master.
-This will change all future and ongoing slides to the slide you just created.
-This is actually an amazing way to add a personal touch to your presentation without taking the trouble to actually do it for every slide.
+This will change all future and ongoing slides to the ones you created.
+This is an amazing way to add a personal touch to your presentation without taking the trouble to do it for every slide.

-Microsoft Office tips to make you an MS Excel Mastermind.
+6. Microsoft Office tips to make you an MS Excel Mastermind

-- Did you know there is another way to select all the data other than the plain old Ctrl + A?
-You can click the corner button in the top left corner of the spreadsheet and all your data will be selected instantly.
+- Did you know there is another way to select all the data besides the plain old Ctrl + A?
+You can click the corner button in the top left corner of the spreadsheet, and all your data will be selected instantly.

-- You can also open multiple Excel files together rather than opening them one by one.
+- You can also open multiple Excel files together rather than opening them individually.
 Select all the files and press Enter.
 All these files will now open simultaneously.

 - Annoyed with all the switching between multiple Excel files?
-Working on a wrong sheet can definitely ruin the entire project.
+Working on the wrong sheet can ruin the entire project.
 To shift seamlessly, you can press Ctrl + Tab to shift between these MS Excel sheets freely.

-- Were you aware that you could create a new shortcut menu in MS Excel?
-Generally, there are only three shortcuts in the topmost menu, namely Save, Undo and Typing/Repeat Typing.
-But if you want more shortcuts like Cut Copy and Paste, you can add those too by following simple steps.
-All you need to do is go to File, Options and Open the Quick Access Toolbar.
-From there, you can add Cut and Copy from the left column to the right one.
+- Did you know you could create a new shortcut menu in MS Excel?
+Generally, there are only three shortcuts in the topmost menu: Save, Undo, and Typing/Repeat Typing.
+But if you want more shortcuts like Cut, Copy and Paste, you can add those too by following simple steps.
+All you need to do is go to File, Options, and Open the Quick Access Toolbar.
+You can add Cut and Copy from the left column to the right one.
 Click on Save.
 Now you will see two more shortcuts in the Shortcut Menu.

 - You can also add a diagonal line to a cell.
 For example, while creating a list of addresses, you may need a diagonal link in the first cell to differentiate between attributes of rows and columns.
 How do you do that?
 You can follow easy steps and go to Home – Font – Borders.
 However, if you click on more borders, you will find the diagonal line.
 Click on it and save it.
 You can now use it.

-- Sometimes there is a need to add more than one new row or column, but it really wastes a lot of time if you go about doing so one by one.
-The best way to add multiple rows or columns is to drag and select X number of rows of columns.
+- Sometimes there is a need to add more than one new row or column, but it wastes a lot of time if you do so individually.
+The best way to add multiple rows or columns is to drag and select X number of columns.
 Right-click the number of columns or rows that you need and choose Insert from the drop-down menu that will appear.
 New rows will be inserted.
 Do the same for columns.

-- If you want to move a single column of figures in a spreadsheet, the quickest way to do so is to select it and move the cursor to the border.
+- If you want to move a single column of figures in a spreadsheet, the quickest way is to select it and move the cursor to the border.
 And after it turns to a crossed arrow icon, drag the same to move the column freely.
 But what if you want to copy the said data?
-To do so, you can press the Ctrl button before you drag your cursor.
-By doing this, the new column which will appear will copy all the selected data.
+To do so, press the Ctrl button before dragging your cursor.
+By doing this, the new column will copy all the selected data.

-- Do you have a set of words that you need to type in again and again?
+- Do you have a set of words you need to type in repeatedly?
 You can speed up this by using autocorrect to its fullest.
-For example, if you need to type in a certain set of names over and over again, you can add abbreviations in place of them, which autocorrect will transform to full words.
+For example, if you need to repeatedly type in a particular set of names, you can add abbreviations in place of them, which autocorrect will transform into full words.
 For example, Charlie Brown.
-You can just type in CB and the autocorrect will change it to Charlie Brown.
-To do this, go to File > Options > Proofing and then go to Autocorrect Options and type in Replace text with the correct text.
-So easy, and so time-saving!
+You can type in CB, and the autocorrect will change to Charlie Brown.
+To do this, go to File > Options > Proofing and then go to Autocorrect Options and type Replace text with the correct text.
+So easy and so time-saving!

 - Do you fumble with complicated formulations and wish there was an easier way?
 Don’t worry.
-Complicated formulas are generally unnecessary as long as you know how and when to use &.
+Complicated formulas are generally unnecessary as long as you know how and when to use them.
 You can use this symbol to compose text freely.
-Now, if I have three columns with different texts, but what if I want them to compose to one value in a single cell?
+If I have three columns with different texts, what if I want them to compose of one value in a single cell?
 First, click on the cell where your desired result is to be.
-Use the formulation with & For example, A2, B2, C2, will all be composed together in say, F2.
+Use the formulation with &.
+For example, A2, B2, and C2 will all be composed in F2.

 - You can hide cellular data very thoroughly.
 Almost all of us know how to hide data from one cell.
 The best way to hide a large amount of data is to use the Format Cells function.
 To do this, all you need to do is select the area, go to Home > Font > Open Format Cells > Number Tab > Custom > Type ;;; and click OK.
 All the values and data in that area will become invisible or hidden.
 These can be only in the preview area next to the Function button.

-This has been a guide to the Microsoft Office tips which are easy to remember.
-This post is a complete heads-up on Microsoft office tips for daily life usage.
-Here are some articles that will help you to get more detail about the Microsoft Office Tips and Tricks so just go through the following links for more details
+This post is a complete heads-up on Microsoft Office tips for daily life usage.
+This has been a guide to the Microsoft Office tips, which are easy to remember.
+Here are some articles that will help you get more details about Microsoft Office Tips and Tricks, so go through the following links for more details.